REPLACE FACTORY SHROUDS, (2020-21).

 copper sleeve

-over each upper shroud.
+over each upper shroud for the spreader ends.
 Later I slipped a high density

 vinyl tube over the wire to minimize point loading and to insulate